beroguedou/basmatinet/README.md

 - [ ] Concept Drift monitoring.
 - [ ] Monitoring avec Grafana.

+## 1- Install project's dependencies and packages

+## 2- Train a basmatinet model

-## 1- Dockerize the application and Push to Google Container Registry
+## 3- Dockerize the model and push the Docker Image to Google Container Registry

-## 2- Deploy the application on Kubernetes (Google Kubernetes Engine)
+## 4- Deploy the application on Kubernetes (Google Kubernetes Engine)